-(16) Shop Painting.
+- (16) Shop Painting.
 Prepare the structural steel surfaces and shop paint the prepared surfaces according to SECTION 714.

-(17) Shop Bolted Connections.
-Perform all bolting according to SECTION 712.
-The maximum deviation from detailed flatness for a connected plate (flange, web, splice, filler, etc.) shall not exceed $D/(144T^{0.5})$ inches or 3/16 inch, whichever is greater.
+Do not paint areas within 6 inches of field welds and do not apply a temporary rust preventative. - (17) Bolted Connections.
+Perform all shop bolting according to SECTION 712.
+The maximum deviation from detailed flatness for a connected plate (flange, web, splice plate, fill plate, etc.) shall not exceed D/(144T^{0.5}) inches or 3/16 inch, whichever is greater.
 D equals the least clear dimension (in inches) of the panel from edge to edge, flange to flange, web to web, stiffener to stiffener, or any combination thereof and T equals the thickness (in inches) of the connected plate.
-After snug tightening all fasteners, no gaps between the connected layers can be present except at the edges of splice plates away from bolt holes.

-(18) Enclosed structures not accessible after fabrication.
+After snug tightening all fasteners, no gaps between the connected layers can be present except at the edges of splice or connected plates away from bolt holes.
+This applies to all bolted connections (bearing or slip-critical) of all geometries. - (18) Direction of Rolling.
+Cut and fabricate steel plates for main members and splice plates for flanges and main tension members so that the primary direction of rolling is parallel to direction of main tensile stress. - (19) Enclosed structures not accessible after fabrication.
 All interior welds and connections as well as overall fit and finish must be inspected and accepted prior to full enclosure.
-Failure to provide the Engineer this opportunity will be cause for rejection of the fabricated element.

-(19) Rejection.
-Repair or replace rejected items as directed by the Engineer.

-(20) Release for Shipment.
+Failure to provide the Engineer this opportunity will be cause for rejection of the fabricated element. - (20) Rejection.
+Repair or replace rejected items as directed by the Engineer. - (21) Release for Shipment.
 Do not release fabricated elements for shipment from the fabrication shop or paint shop without approval of the Engineer.

-e.
+When fabricated elements are shipped without having been approved for release by the Engineer, the contractor may be back charged for additional costs related to inspection(s) at other locations (i.e. job or storage site, etc.). - e.
 Supplemental Requirements to the Welding Code.
-The section and paragraph references cited in the paragraphs below are to AASHTO/AWS D1.5-2010.
+The section and paragraph references cited in the paragraphs below are to AASHTO/AWS D1.5-2015.